 Milk is another drink that can be placed with the wine bottles, however, it should not be stored for too long.
 Because the wine cooler is typically set at a warmer temperature than a normal refrigerator, it can be prone to spoiling.

 In fact, any fast-perishing products should just be stored in a refrigerator, where they can last longer.
 But, if there is no room in the refrigerator for that gallon of milk, then placing it in the wine cooler temporarily will definitely not hurt it.

-Not only can wine cooler owners store other beverages, but there are other uses as well that give them the edge over both wine cellars and refrigerators.
+Not only can wine cooler owners store other beverages, but there are other uses for wine racks other than wine as well that give them the edge over both wine cellars and refrigerators.